 Square is a slang term referring to a person who is conventional and old-fashioned.

-There is a sense in which musical theatre, at its core, is a distinctly American genre, combining influences from British light opera and jazz strains that floated over the Atlantic from Africa.
+Yet there is a sense in which musical theatre, at its core, is a distinctly American genre, combining influences from British light opera and jazz strains that floated over the Atlantic from Africa.
 But there really haven’t been any decent musicals that honor that uniquely American blend since sometime back in the 70’s.
 Godspell is about the last one I can think of, and even Pippin by the same excellent composer-lyricist is full of modern mockery.

 This sense of the word “square” originated with the American jazz community in the 1940s, in reference to people out of touch with musical trends.

 I’m a jazz cat from way back.
 I may not be hip to some of the musical trends these days — especially when they defy any reasonable definition of the word “music” — but you can’t call me “square” if I’ve spent half my nights in smoke-filled jazz clubs, can you?
-(I mean, really!)
+(Think about it.)

 Please donate to Eden in Babylon.